Riding the Trend or Protecting Profits | CBAK Energy Technology Inc. (CBAT)

 Is It Worth Investing in CBAK Energy Technology Inc. (NASDAQ :CBAT) Right Now?

-CBAK Energy Technology Inc. (NASDAQ:CBAT) scored a price-to-earnings ratio above its average ratio, recording 2.36 x from its present earnings ratio.
-Plus, the 36-month beta value for CBAT is at 3.11.
+CBAK Energy Technology Inc. (NASDAQ:CBAT) scored a price-to-earnings ratio above its average ratio, recording 2.62 x from its present earnings ratio.
+Plus, the 36-month beta value for CBAT is at 3.08.
+Opinions of the stock are interesting as 0 analysts out of 1 who provided ratings for CBAK Energy Technology Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse